Sports Performance Specialists

 You don’t have to wait until you’re hurt or injured before you see a physical therapist.
 You may believe that you need a doctor’s referral or be rehabbing following a procedure to get hooked up with the holistic regimen.
 But you don’t.
 Physical therapy provides an integrative approach to the human body.
 And its techniques are especially useful to both professional and amateur athletes.

-Through a program specific to your needs and goals for the sport of your choice, your physical therapist at TRI Physical Therapy in Brooklyn can help you reach your peak athletic abilities.
+Through a program specific to your needs and goals for the sport of your choice, your physiotherapy doctors in Brooklyn at TRI Physical Therapy can help you reach your peak athletic abilities.

 Although your first impression of physical therapy (PT) may be one of painstaking rehabilitation, it isn’t just about overcoming injuries.
 Physical therapists have lots of training on how bodies move most effectively.

-In addition to a wide and diverse education in anatomy, your local sports perfomance therapist at NYC Tri Physical Therapy received extensive training in sports medicine.
+In addition to a wide and diverse education in anatomy, your local sports performance therapist at physical therapy center in Brooklyn received extensive training in sports medicine.
 There’s a growing trend of athletes who rely on physical therapy as both a preventive measure and an all-around exceptional path to honing your technique in whatever sport you play.

 Brooklyn’s top sports perfomance specialist can help you craft a sports specific development program to take you to the top of your game.
 Over several consultations, your therapist analyzes your technique, finds any weak spots and comes up with exercises that are tailored to your sport’s needs.
 Using this approach, you’ll be playing safer and healthier; all while significantly amping up your skill level.